 Starfire's dress-making skills and the end result is a lot like what the character Giselle does for a hobby in Enchanted.

-When the suits start attacking, Robin's and Raven's suits slack off and dance to It Takes Two by Rob Base.
+When the suits start attacking, Robin's and Raven's suits slack off and dance to the "Yeah!
+Woo!" loop.

 Of the many references to other DC characters in the series, perhaps the most potentially impactful on the story was Beast Boy finding a Green Lantern ring in the couch at the start of "La Larva de Amor".
 Of course, as he was looking for something else, he tossed it aside.